shawakash1992/sql_project_on-_pizza_sales/README.md

 7. Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders: Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the Revenue, Total Quantity, Total Orders.
 This chart will enable us to identify underperforming or less popular pizza options

 ## Data Analysis using MySQL
+Utilized MySQL for data extraction and calculation of key metrics such as Total Revenue, Average Order Value, Total Pizzas Sold, Total Orders, and Average Pizzas Per Order.

+## DATA IMPORT